 Whether you have siblings squabbling over territory or simply a kid proud of her domain, textured name plates are a great way to claim some space.
-Create a decorated name plate to hang on your preschooler's door and help her practice letter recognition and her small motor skills!
+Create a decorated name plate to hang on your preschooler's door and help her practice letter recognition and her fine motor skills!

-- Ask your child to fill in the letters completely with glue.
+Ask your child to fill in the letters completely with glue.

-- Let it dry and then shake off the extra materials over a waste basket.
+Shake off the extra materials over a waste basket.

-- Use the hole punch to make two holes in the top two corners of the cardboard.
+Use the hole punch to make two holes in the top two corners of the cardboard.

 Tie a ribbon through the holes and hang it on her door, so everyone knows whose room it is!